ranjanngc/r-box/README.md

 r-box is an initiative to create a web component to host your HTML and add reactivity to it.

+* A 2 KB (minified) custom component that adds reactivity to your HTML just with pure JS, HTML and CSS.
+* No dependencies
+* No render-blocking

 # Uses
 ```HTML
 <r-box :bind="dataObject">